What are Bollinger Bands?

 Most technical traders aim to profit from the strong uptrends before a reversal occurs.
 Once a stock fails to reach a new peak, traders tend to sell the asset at this point to avoid incurring losses from a reversed trend.
-Technical traders monitor the behavior of an uptrend to know when it shows strength or weakness, and use this as an indication of a possible trend reversal.
+Technical traders monitor the behavior of an uptrend to know when it shows strength or weakness, and they use this as an indication of a possible trend reversal.

 Bollinger Bands can be used to determine how strongly an asset is falling and when it is potentially reversing to an upside trend.
 In a strong downtrend, the price will run along the lower band, and this shows that selling activity remains strong.
 But if the price fails to touch or move along the lower band, it is an indication that the downtrend may be losing momentum.

 Many traders avoid trading during downtrends, other than looking for an opportunity to buy when the trend begins to change.
-The downtrend can last for short or long durations – either minutes, hours, weeks, days, months or even years.
+The downtrend can last for short or long durations – either minutes, hours, weeks, days, months, or even years.
 Investors must identify any sign of downtrends early enough to protect their investments.
-If the lower bands show a steady downtrend, traders must be cautious to avoid entering into long trades that will proe unprofitable.
+If the lower bands show a steady downtrend, traders must be cautious to avoid entering into long trades that will prove unprofitable.

 W-Bottoms and M-Tops were part of Arthur Merrill’s work that identifies 16 patterns with a basic W-Pattern and M-Pattern, respectively.
 Bollinger Bands use W patterns to identify W-Bottoms when the second low is lower than the first low but holds above the lower band.
 It occurs when a reaction low forms close to or below the lower band.
-The price then pulls back towards the middle band or higher and creates a new price low that holds the lower band.
-When the price moves above the high of the first pullback, the W-button is in place as shown in the figure below, and indicates that price will likely rise to a new high.

 John Bollinger used the M patterns with Bollinger Bands to identify M-Tops.
 In its basic form, an M-Top is similar to a Double Top chart pattern.
 An M-Top occurs when there is a reaction that moves close to or above the upper band.
 The price then pulls back towards the middle band or lower and creates a new price high, but does not close above the upper band.
 If the price then moves below the low of the prior pullback, the M-Top is in place as shown in the figure below.

 Although Bollinger Bands are helpful tools for technical traders, there are a few limitations that traders should consider before using them.
 One of these limitations is that Bollinger Bands are primarily reactive, not predictive.
 The bands will react to changes in price movements, either uptrends or downtrends, but will not predict prices.
 In other words, like most technical indicators, Bollinger Bands are a lagging indicator.
 This is because the tool is based on a simple moving average, which takes the average price of several price bars.

 Another limitation of Bollinger Bands is that the standard settings will not work for all traders.
 Traders must find settings that allow them to set guidelines for specific stocks that they are trading.
 If the selected band settings fail to work, traders may alter the settings or use a different tool altogether.
 The effectiveness of Bollinger Bands varies from one market to another, and traders may need to adjust the settings even if they are trading the same security over a period of time.